 Hertz Gold Plus Membership

-AAA members get a slew of exclusive discounts and deals with thousands of partner merchants, including national companies such as Sprint and Best Buy.
-Deals vary by merchant and product, but can range as high as 50% off full price.
-To claim their discounts, members typically must present a valid AAA member card in person or enter the number in the online checkout portal.
+AAA members get a slew of exclusive discounts and deals with thousands of partner merchants, including national companies like the UPS Store and Best Buy.
+Deals vary by merchant and product but can range as high as 50% off full price.

 Free Domestic AAA Travel Materials

-Useful domestic travel materials such as road maps, local guides, and planners are free with AAA membership.
-International travel materials pertaining to Europe and other regions are free for Plus and Premier members, and 50% off the cover price for Classic/Basic members.
-You can buy at an AAA office or order online.
+Useful domestic travel materials like road maps, local guides, and planners are free with AAA membership.
+International travel materials pertaining to Europe and other regions are free for Plus and Premier members and 50% off the cover price for Classic members.
+You can buy them at an AAA office or order them online.

 Some AAA clubs offer insurance products from AAA-affiliated insurers: Automobile Club Inter-Insurance Exchange, Auto Club Family Insurance Company, and AAA Life Insurance Company.
 Products include life insurance, homeowners insurance, renters insurance, auto insurance, and excess liability insurance.

-AAA claims that its insurance products are cheaper than other providers’, but there are many variables at play and it’s difficult to speak generally about the depth of any potential discounts.
+AAA says its insurance products are cheaper than other providers’, but there are many variables at play and it’s difficult to speak generally about the depth of any potential discounts.